 - Providing regular space for discussions amongst our writing consultants about issues related to linguistic justice

-We are grateful for the linguistic justice statements at a number of institutions that have helped shape our approach, including Sweetland Center for Writing, Univ of Michigan; UConn Writing Center; and Center for Excellence in Writing, U of Buffalo.
+We are indebted to Dr. April Baker-Bell's definition of linguistic justice from her book Linguistic Justice: Black Language, Literacy, Identity, and Pedagogy.
+We are also grateful for the linguistic justice statements at a number of institutions that have helped shape our approach, including Sweetland Center for Writing, Univ of Michigan; UConn Writing Center; and The Center for Excellence in Writing, U of Buffalo.
 The development and implementation of our linguistic justice vision is an on-going process; just as language grows and evolves, we also expect this policy to adapt and change.
 We welcome continued conversations about our policy and approach.